teaonrocks/ocbc-vtm-poc/packages/liveAgentPOC/VTM_SETUP.md

 ### 3. Integrate with Your VTM (Port 3000)

-Point the kiosk at the bridge host by adding these entries to `.env.local` on Computer 1:
+Point the kiosk at the bridge host by adding these entries to `.env.local` on Computer 1 (use `docs/lan-env.template` from the repo root as a starter file and update `<HOST_IP>`):

 ```
 VITE_LIVE_AGENT_API_URL=https://<HOST_IP>:8081/api/ticket
 VITE_LIVE_AGENT_WS_URL=wss://<HOST_IP>:8081
 VITE_SIGNALING_HTTP_URL=https://<HOST_IP>:4100
 VITE_SIGNALING_WS_URL=wss://<HOST_IP>:4100/ws
+VITE_DISABLE_STUN=1
 ```

+> For the Live Agent dashboard project itself, copy `packages/liveAgentPOC/lan-env.template` to `.env.local` on the host machine so the dashboard’s WebSocket + signaling URLs target `https://<HOST_IP>:4100` and `https://<HOST_IP>:8081`.
+> After editing either `.env.local`, restart `pnpm dev:signaling-server`, `pnpm --filter liveAgentPOC dev:bridge`, `pnpm dev`, and `pnpm --filter liveAgentPOC dev --host 0.0.0.0 --port 3100` so all processes pick up the new hosts.
+> Set `VITE_DISABLE_STUN=1` whenever the kiosks are on the same LAN without outbound DNS/Internet access—this keeps the browser from hitting public STUN servers and relies on host-only ICE candidates.

 If you need a plain JS snippet instead of the built-in panel, add this code to your VTM application: